|The Pages Wall Area

 High Plains Drifter is a mostly bolted one pitch climb however gear is needed for the start of the pitch and the pitches leading to it and after it.
 Bring your standard lumpy rack.
 Also, bring RPs and maybe some HB offset brass nuts if you plan to do the 10b thin crack(see below).
 Three of the four bolts are nice and new.
 However, the first bolt (which is actually an old, obsolete belay anchor) needs to be replaced.

 From: Tucson, AZ

 Jun 18, 2002

 Climbed this last weekend and while it doesn't seem dangerous, I was happy I wasn't leading--seems to be a step up from something like Climb of the Ancient Mariner.
 In fact I was fairly terrified following!
-We opted to step in from 10 ft. up P3 of Fat City and this provides exciting swinging possibilities for the second climber.
-We both agreed that the crux was actually getting to the first bolt (the old 2-bolt anchor)--this is protected by a small cam beneath your feet.
+We opted to step in from 10 ft. up P3 of Fat City.
+Done this way, we both agreed that the crux was actually getting to the first bolt (the old 2-bolt anchor)--this is protected by a small cam beneath your feet.
 Also, after this 2-bolt anchor, we only found 2 more bolts (both new).
 Awesome, exposed climbing!